rb-multiverse/realEstateSite/README.md

 # realEstateSite
-This is a full-stack responsive real estate website built as a part of the Multiverse Backend Bootcamp project.
+This is a full-stack responsive real estate website built as a part of the Multiverse Deployment Bootcamp project.